unixorn/awesome-zsh-plugins/README.md

 - [caper-bush](https://github.com/kobylinski/caper-bush) - Enhances Git's tab autocomplete by using AI to generate concise, context-aware summaries of staged changes for thoughtful commit messages.
 Requires and OpenAI key, `jq` and `yq`.
 - [careful_rm](https://github.com/MikeDacre/careful_rm) - A wrapper for `rm` that adds trash/recycling and useful warnings.
 - [case](https://github.com/rtuin/zsh-case) - A ZSH plugin that adds two aliases `tolower` and `toupper` to switch output case.
+- [ccline](https://github.com/jianshuo/ccline) - Type a thought at your zsh prompt — no command, no prefix — and get an answer from Claude or Codex.
+If the answer contains shell commands, confirm once and run them.
 - [ccusage](https://github.com/hydai/zsh-ccusage) - Displays real-time AI usage costs from the `ccusage` CLI tool directly in your terminal prompt.
 - [cd-gitroot](https://github.com/mollifier/cd-gitroot) - A ZSH plugin to `cd` to the `git` repository root directory.
 - [cd-ls](https://github.com/zshzoo/cd-ls) - Automatically `ls` after `cd`.